 - Assist in proposal preparation, and lead small proposal efforts; oversee proposal/project budgeting process with direction from senior staff.
 Document all phases of the data collection process; assist in preparation of basic analyses of data; forecast project expenses.

 - Bachelor’s degree in social sciences with three or more years of progressive levels of responsibility in survey research or related field, including two or more aspects of survey research (sampling, data collection, coding, data processing, application programming, analysis, methodology) or equivalent combination of education and experience.

 - Experience managing survey projects and/or operations in multiple modes of data collection with budgets totaling $100,000 - $1,000,000 across the year or lower budgets with more complexity.

 - Experience with computer assisted interviewing (CAI) software and experience using and developing technical systems designed to collect and organize data.

-- Demonstrated leadership and supervisory experience with individuals from diverse cultures.
+- Leadership and supervisory experience with multiple groups and individuals from diverse cultures.

-- Demonstrated ability to work collaboratively with staff at all levels and under tight deadlines.
+- Ability to work collaboratively with staff at all levels and under tight deadlines.

-- Demonstrated ability to use critical thinking skills in problem solving.
+- Knowledge using critical thinking skills in problem solving.

-- Demonstrated ability to compose instructions, memorandum and other technical writing.
+- Ability to compose instructions, memorandum and other technical writing.

 - Excellent communication and organizational skills and demonstrated competence in MS Office software.